Ballia Tour Package from Bangalore

 🍽️ Must-Try Food

-Khichdi with Ghee - comfort food made with rice, lentils, and pure desi ghee
+Khichdi with Ghee - comfort food made with rice and lentils, light and nutritious

 💡 Travel Tips

-📅 October to March is ideal for visiting Ballia, when temperatures range from 10-25°C, making temple visits and ghat walks comfortable.
-Avoid the monsoon season (June-September) and scorching summer months (April-May) when humidity and heat make outdoor exploration challenging.
+📅 October to March is the ideal time to visit Ballia when temperatures are pleasant (15-28°C) and the Ganges water level is perfect for bathing and rituals.
+Avoid the monsoon season (July-September) and scorching summer months (April-June) when humidity and heat make outdoor activities uncomfortable.

-🛂 Indian passport holders do not require a visa to visit Ballia as it is located within India.
+🛂 Indian passport holders do not require any visa as Ballia is located within India.
 Simply carry a valid national ID or passport for domestic travel.